Human Systems

 It is a structural friction problem.

-The Three Structural Drivers
+Three Structural Drivers

 Every organization operates through three structural drivers: authority, incentives, and capacity.

-Authority determines who decides and where ownership truly sits.
-Incentives shape what behaviors are actually rewarded, often in subtle ways.
 Capacity reflects whether leaders and teams have the bandwidth and support to execute.

 When these drivers are misaligned, friction compounds.
 When they are aligned, energy flows and momentum increases.